wolf99/beginner-java-sushi-gitbook/en/basic-variables-boolean.md

    boolean isThisASushiCard = true;
    ```

-10. Add the following code to a new file called `BasicBoolean.java`
+10. Add the following code to a new file called `FirstBoolean.java`

     ```java
-    public class BasicBoolean{
+    public class FirstBoolean{
       public static void main(String[] args){
         boolean isThisASushiCard = true;
         System.out.println("It is " + isThisASushiCard + " that this is a sushi card");